phoepsilonix/Manjaro-jp/artifacts/README.en.md

 Please try it if you like.

 ##### Notes
-1. secure boot is not supported
+1. secure boot is not supported.<br />
 Please disable Secure Boot in your BIOS settings.
 (If you want secure boot support, Ubuntu is a fast option, and Ubuntu Flavour offers several desktop environments).